andrewjong/ShineOn-Virtual-Tryon/README.md

+# Fork Description
+This fork is for us to add modifications to the original cp-vton code.
+In particular, we are experimenting with further data annotation with the CP-VTON architecture.

+To get results of the *original baseline*, do not use this repository.
+Instead use the original [sergeywong/cp-vton](https://github.com/sergeywong/cp-vton).

-# Toward Characteristic-Preserving Image-based Virtual Try-On Network
+## Toward Characteristic-Preserving Image-based Virtual Try-On Network

 Reimplemented code for eccv2018 paper 'Toward Characteristic-Preserving Image-based Virtual Try-On Network'.